NinevaStudios/nineva-docs/docs/unity-plugins/android-goodies.md

 ### FAQ

 - Will GPS work if there is no internet connection or mobile data etc.?
-- Yes, GPS is seperate hardware module that does not depend on internet connection in any way.
+- Yes, GPS is separate hardware module that does not depend on internet connection in any way.

 ### Required permissions